mbeddr/mps-platform-docs/src/doc/docs/home/debugging.md

 The following list shows some debugging tips:

 - The menu entry *Tools* --> *Internal Actions* provides many useful debugging features, for example, the UI Inspector (Swing debugging).
-- Right-click --> *Preview Generated Text*: show the result of the M2T transformation (for example generated code) for the current node
+- Right-click --> *Preview Generated Text*: Show the result of the M2T transformation (for example, generated code) for the current node
-- Inspect Node: right-click --> *Show Node in Explorer*
+- To inspect the node, right-click --> *Show Node in Explorer*
-- Inspector: right-click --> *Inspect Node*
+- To open the inspector, right-click --> *Inspect Node*
-- Right-click --> *Language Debug*
+- Right-click in the editor and select *Language Debug*:
-    - *Show Type*: show type system type of the current node.
+    - *Show Type*: Show the type system type of the current node.
-    - *Rule which caused Error*: find checking rule/constraint, which caused the error.
+    - *Rule which caused Error*: Find the checking rule/constraint which caused the error.
-    - *Cell in Explorer*: debug editor cells and collections.
+    - *Cell in Explorer*: Debug editor cells and collections.
-    - *Generation Traceback*: debug the generator.
-In transient models, you can find the source node for the generated (intermediate) node.
+    - *Generation Traceback*: Debug the generator.
+In transient models, you can find the generated (intermediate) node's source node.
 - Find Action: *Help* --> *Find Action* or ++ctrl+shift+a++ if you forgot the name of your action.
 - Changing IDE settings
     - 2 locations: bin folder (MPS/IDE folder) and preferences folder (overwrites bin folder)
     - JVM: *bin/mps.vmoptions* (RAM/Xmx, debugger port, …)
     - Log-level (Log4J): *bin/log.xml*
     - IDEA properties: *bin/idea.properties*: change default paths, advanced IDE settings
-- Log file: is stored in the logs folder, e.g. `Logs/<My-MPS-/My-RCP-Identifier>/idea.log`
+- Log file: is stored in the logs folder, e.g., `Logs/<My-MPS-/My-RCP-Identifier>/idea.log`

 !!! question "How do I debug action maps?"